Mediation & Dispute Resolution

 Parties often undertake mediation when not ordered by a court, in an effort to resolve issues as they negotiate terms for arriving at an out-of-court settlement.

-Today, the mediation sessions are often conducted using Zoom or other online video resources, for convenience and to insure safety.
+Today, the mediation sessions are often conducted using Zoom or other online video resources, for convenience and to insure a safe environment.

 Issues covered in mediation can include any matter that the parties choose.
 For example, parenting time disputes, payment of expenses, conduct around the children, dividing assets in divorce, and questions arising after a divorce relating to wording of the Decree.